davidbowen87/higher_education/README.md

 The purpose of this project is to perform an analysis of higher education institution data in order to discover trends in the academic workforce and turnover tendencies among different institutions.

 ## Description of the Data
 Source: The Integrated Postsecondary Education Data System - The website provides us with unique data for over 6,000  institutions.
-For this project we will used data from 2019-2021.
+For this project we used data from 2019-2021.
 This required cleaning and joining 6 databases, two databases for each year.
 Each year contained a database of institutional characterists and staff data with an excel file that contains variability descriptions.
 15 of the 75+ variables where choosen to address the research questions.

 - UNITID:	Unique identification number of the institution
 - FACSTAT:	Faculty and tenure status